yuanqing/figma-plugins/packages/figma-clean-document/README.md

 - Layers of type `Text` will be named based on their text content.
 - Layers of type `Instance` will be given the same name as their Master Component.
 - Layers of all other layer types will be named based on their layer type.
 (For example, a layer of type `Rectangle` will be named “Rectangle”, a layer of type `Group` will be named “Group”, and so on.)
+- Layers with export settings will not be renamed.

 Optionally specify a whitelist Regular Expression to skip the renaming of particular layers.